KassemOmran/ProjectWebsite/README.md

 This website is done as a project for the web development course ,I2201 LS2 Lebanese University, by Hussein Rachid and Kassem Omran.

 Concept:
-As a faculty website for the first branch of the faculty of sciences, it provides a brief introduction about the faculty along with its main purpose of serving registred students with info about their courses and their marks.
+As a faculty website for the first branch of the faculty of sciences, it provides a brief introduction about the faculty along with its main purpose of serving registered students with info about their courses and their marks.

 Key features:
 - Set of well structured html pages providing the sufficient needs and proper functionalities.